 We think now that the Saba Bank is not really an atoll in the sense that Darwin described them.
 The reefs along the edges of the bank have developed during ice ages when the sea level was lower and since the last ice age they kept pace with the rising sea.
 However, if you would consider the bank an atoll in a broader sense, a ring-like structure of reefs, then it would easily qualify as one of the biggest atolls in the world.

 I’m a coral reef biologist and in 1996 I was one of the first to actually dive on the Saba Bank.
 With a fisherman from Saba I left early morning from Saba and we crossed the narrow 300m deep channel between the tiny island and the bank and alone I dived down to its amazing depths.
 I was greeted by a spectacular reef scene.
 Corals were the main constituents of the bottom covering up to 90 percent of the space and in all of the 7 sites that I visited coral cover was more than 60%.
 Coral colonies were enormous and fish, larger than I’d ever seen, swam above and between them.

 Coral cover strongly reduced

 Since then much has changed.
 Pollution, diseases, introduced species, and climate change have drastically reduced coral cover all over the world.
 The fish have moved away as their homes became less and less attractive.
-Today, coral cover in the Caribbean, including most of the Saba Bank, is on average not more than 10-12 percent (We describe the long-term (40 years) development of the coral reefs of the Dutch Caribbean in a recent paper which you can read here).
+Today, coral cover in the Caribbean, including most of the Saba Bank, is on average not more than 10-12 percent (We describe the long-term (40 years) development of the coral reefs of the Dutch Caribbean in a recent paper which you can read blue homework folder).
 This is a worry since many islands depend heavily on the surrounding reefs.